draperlaboratory/VaderModularFuzzer/docs/coremodules/core_modules_configuration.md

 AFLFavoredFeedback:
   useCustomWeights: true    # Enable custom weights
   favoredWeight: 5.0        # favoredWeight should be >1.0
-  sizeWeight: 1.0           # sizeWeight should be 0.0-10.0 (0.0 will remove this factor)
+  sizeWeight: 1.0           # sizeWeight should be 0.0-10.0 (0.0 will remove this factor.
+Must be nonnegative.)
-  speedWeight: 5.0          # speedWeight should be 0.0-10.0 (0.0 will remove this factor)
+  speedWeight: 5.0          # speedWeight should be 0.0-10.0 (0.0 will remove this factor.
+Must be nonnegative.)
 ```

 ## <a id="CorpusMinimization"></a>Section: `CorpusMinimization`